orangepi-xunlong/scripts/README.md

+### What this repository does?

-### This repository holds scripts for compiling the Orange Pi images, which are currently supported on several chip platforms:
+- This repository holds scripts for compiling the Orange Pi images

+### Support situation

 - **ALLwinner H2+/H3**